thesaucecode/telescope-twitter/README.md

 ## Overview

 This is a package written for the [telescope project](http://www.telesc.pe/).
-It provides twitter integration such that admin users can tweet links to telescope posts on their communities twitter page.
+It provides twitter integration such that admin users can tweet links to telescope posts on their community's twitter page.

 ## Set up twitter application